Knowing what's available and how to apply for it will help prevent delays and give you time to collect the documents you'll need.

 - police report showing any related incidents

-- letter from a teacher that knows your situation
+- letter from a teacher who knows your situation

-You don’t have to disclose the full details of your estrangement, however this could speed up your application.
+You don’t have to disclose the full details of your estrangement, but this could speed up your application.

-If you don’t know a person who is aware of your family situation, you can contact the student services/wellbeing advisor at your college or university.
+If you don’t know anyone who's aware of your family situation, you can contact the student services/wellbeing adviser at your college or uni (details will be on their website).
 They will be able to help you with your application.
-Their details can be found on the college or university website.

 Stand Alone provide detailed guidance about supporting evidence.
 Remember to keep copies of all documentation you send.

-The Unite Foundation Scholarship scheme helps estranged students access higher education by providing free accommodation for the up to three years of your course.
+Unite Foundation scholarships: The scheme helps estranged students access higher education by providing free accommodation for up to three years of your course.
 Unite can sometimes also help you find work placements and mentors.
-Your application will need to be completed by you, but submitted by your university's student services team.
+You'll need to complete the application, but your university's student services team have to submit it.

 To find out which universities offer this scholarship, visit the Unite Foundation website.
 You can also watch a video about the Unite Foundation Scholarships.

-If you are under 21 and a UK resident, you may apply for a grant to help towards:
+Buttle UK grants: If you're under 21 and a UK resident, you may apply for a grant to help towards: